Thoreau said it best: “A taste for the beautiful is most cultivated out of doors.”

 The New River Gorge has many beautiful forests where people can practice Shinrin-Yoku, and the activity is the perfect complement to all the other outdoor activities for which the area is known.
 Forest Bathing is slow-paced and contemplative.
 It is great for visitors seeking an alternative to the high adventure activities, and a respite for the adrenaline junkies themselves.

 Does the idea of Forest Bathing intrigue you?
-We (Amy and Shawn) will be guiding a free Forest Bathing Experience on Saturday, August 11, as part of Fayetteville’s “Wild Weekend” Nature Festival.
-We will also be offering guided Forest Bathing as an elective activity for our upcoming personal retreats this winter.
+We guide a free Forest Bathing Experience every August as part of Fayetteville’s “Wild Weekend.”

 We invite you to join us in the forest and deepen your connection with nature.